Las Vegas, NV HVAC Training Schools & Certifications

 Anyone interested in the full array of national credentials should visit the HVAC certifications page.

-Additionally, all HVAC workers in Las Vegas must have all local credentialing before starting work.
-The Nevada State Contractors Board is the main licensing entity in this field and is required if the total cost of the work is greater than $1,000.
-To obtain a license from the Board, an HVAC worker must possess at least four years of experience in the industry, send a resume, submit four notarized reference certificates, and pay a processing fee ($300).
+Additionally, all HVAC workers in Las Vegas must have all local credentials before starting work.
+The Nevada State Contractors Board is the primary licensing entity in this field and is required when the total cost of the work exceeds $1,000.
+To obtain a license from the Board, an HVAC worker must have at least four years of industry experience, submit a resume, provide 4 notarized reference certificates, and pay a processing fee.

 Applicants for this license also need to submit a financial statement, the specifics of which depend on the project.
-Once the license is approved, the HVAC worker will need to secure a necessary surety bond or cash deposit amount, as well.
+Once the license is approved, the HVAC worker will also need to secure the required surety bond or cash deposit.

 Aspiring HVAC workers should also know that the Nevada State Contractors Board issues licenses in the following classifications: